Coronation of James I and Anne

-The coronation of James I and his wife Anne as King and Queen of England was held on 25 July 1603 at Westminster Abbey.
-James had reigned as King James VI of Scotland since 1567.
+The coronation of James I and his wife Anne of Denmark as king and queen of England and Ireland was held on 25 July 1603 at Westminster Abbey.
+James had reigned as king of Scotland since 1567.
 Anne was anointed and consecrated with prayers alluding to Esther, the Wise Virgins, and other Biblical heroines.
 It was the first coronation to be conducted in English instead of Latin.
-A planned ceremonial Royal Entry to London was deferred until 15 March 1604.
+Because of the 1603 London plague, a planned ceremonial Royal Entry to London was deferred until 15 March 1604.

 Background and preparations

-After the death of Elizabeth I, James VI of Scotland became King of England, an event known as the Union of the Crowns.
+After the death of Elizabeth I on 24 March 1603, James VI of Scotland became King of England, an event known as the Union of the Crowns.
 He had been crowned King of Scotland on 29 July 1567 at Stirling.
 His wife, Anne of Denmark, had been crowned in Edinburgh on 17 May 1590.

-James rode to England and arrived at Theobalds on 3 May 1603.
-His wife Anne followed, after suffering a miscarriage at Stirling Castle.
+Journeys to London

+James rode to England visiting country houses along the way and knighting many of his new subjects.
+James met the statesman Robert Cecil at York on 19 April, and it was decided he would be crowned with Anne on 25 July.
+James arrived at Theobalds on 3 May 1603, and came to London on 7 May.
+Richard Martin, a lawyer, gave a speech on behalf of the Mayor and Aldermen, praising James as the "Bright star of the North".

+James stayed for three days at the Charterhouse, then moved first to the Tower of London, and on 13 May to Greenwich Palace.
+On 23 May the court moved again, to Whitehall Palace.
+His wife, Anne of Denmark, followed in June, after suffering a miscarriage at Stirling Castle.
+In London, there were rumours that the royal couple's son Charles had died.
+Queen Anne travelled a similar route through England with her children Henry and with Elizabeth, who was left with her new guardians at Coombe Abbey.
+Charles remained at Dunfermline Palace.
+James met Anne at Easton Neston the house of George Fermor in Northamptonshire on 27 June, and they travelled to Windsor Castle, visiting courtiers' houses along the way.

+Plague

 Plans for the coronation were disrupted by an outbreak of plague.
 The number of guests and officials allowed within the Abbey was strictly limited.
 The subdued nature of this coronation was noted, and three years later a ceremony at Windsor Castle to invest the Earl of Salisbury and Viscount Bindon as Knights of the Garter was said to have been much more magnificent.
 More recently, historians have reassessed the importance of the event and the priorities of King James.